barnettcp/kitecast/README.md

-# PugetKite Discord Bot
+# KiteCast Discord Bot

 A Discord bot for the Puget Sound kiteboarding community.
 Members log sessions via slash commands, building a structured dataset of conditions, locations, and ratings.
 Future phases will use that history to generate automated daily spot forecasts.
+This is intended to be part utility for the community and part hobby project for me to toy with some data in a way that might help users out.

 For a full module-by-module reference, see the **[`docs/`](docs/index.md)** folder.